elegant-scipy/elegant-scipy/markdown/preface.markdown

 ```

 We were also pretty excited about the new `@` *matrix multiplication* operator introduced in Python 3.5 in 2015.
-Check out chapters 5 and 6 for some examples of this powerful and elegant new operator in use!
+Check out chapters 5 and 6 for some examples of this operator in use!

 Possibly the biggest improvement in Python 3 is its support for Unicode, a way of encoding text that allows one to use not just the English alphabet, but rather any alphabet in the world.
 Python 2 allowed you to define a Unicode string, like so: